ft78crdl/KICK-ELEVENLABS-SFX/README.md

 🤓 [Usage guide/tips](https://github.com/ft78crdl/KICK-ELEVENLABS-SFX/wiki/Usage)
 💬 [Commands](https://github.com/ft78crdl/KICK-ELEVENLABS-SFX/wiki/Commands)

 Note: the setup guid uses a .EXE built with PyInstaller.
-If you're schizo (😳👉👈) feel free to review the code and build the .EXE yourself or run the .py directly.
+If you're schizo (😳👉👈) feel free to review the code and build the .EXE yourself or run the .py directly using `built.bat`.